Iran denies talks with US after Trump postpones strikes on power grid

 An Israeli official and two other sources familiar with the matter said the interlocutor on the Iranian side was Iran's powerful parliament speaker Mohammad Baqer Qalibaf.

-Qalibaf said on X that there had been no such talks with the United States, and ridiculed the suggestion as an attempt to rig financial markets.
+Qalibaf said on X that there had been no such talks with the US, and ridiculed the suggestion as an attempt to rig financial markets.

 "No negotiations have been held with the US, and fake news is used to manipulate the financial and oil markets and escape the quagmire in which the US and Israel are trapped," he wrote.